 Sounds great, but…

-If content is managed centrally, will there be delays in making time-sensitive changes, like calendar items?
+Will content be managed centrally and, will there be delays in making updates or time-sensitive changes?

-No. Managing content centrally does not mean that all content will need to be added, edited, or reviewed centrally.
+No. Uploading and managing content in one central database does not mean that all content will need to be edited or reviewed centrally.